joedefen/subshop/README.md

     * `subshop todo {targets}` - creates TODO list for automated maintenance
     * `subshop daily` - performs the daily automation tasks
     * `subshop inst {targets}` - "installs" videos (e.g., in a temporary download area) into its proper place in the video directory tree.
-    * `subshop dirs` - show subshops perdistent data directories
+    * `subshop dirs` - show subshop's persistent data directories
     * `subshop tail` - view for the `subshop` log
-    * `subshop run {module}` - runner for the expercising the low-level modules.
+    * `subshop run {module}` - runner for the exercising the low-level modules.

 ## Remedies for Poorly Fitting Subtitles
 [Remedying Missing/Misfit Subtitles](./docs/ss-remedies.md) provides how to approach the problem of fixing bad and missing subs.